Jon Lansman: National Executive Committee

 In January 2018, Lansman was elected to the Labour Party's National Executive Committee.

-The following March, he stood as Labour's general secretary in succession to Iain McNicol.
-However, Lansman withdrew, saying that he had stood to avoid Jennie Formby being chosen unopposed and to help end Labour's "command and control" inclinations, and that he had achieved his intention of creating a debate over how the party is managed.
+The following March, he stood as candidate for the position of Labour's general secretary in succession to Iain McNicol against Jennie Formby, who was backed by Corbyn.
+However, Lansman withdrew, saying that he had stood to avoid Formby being chosen unopposed and to help end Labour's "command and control" inclinations, and that he had achieved his intention of creating a debate over how the party is managed.

 Lansman was reported as standing as the Labour candidate in the new Mousehole, Newlyn and St Buryan division on Cornwall Council in the 2021 local elections, and was even listed on St Ives Labour Party's website, but was never nominated as a candidate for the ward.
-He was reported to have withdrawn for personal reasons and was not replaced by the local party, whose political education officer he is.
+He was reported to have withdrawn for personal reasons and was not replaced by the local party, where he was political education officer.

+Post-Corbyn

+In 2023, Lansman said that he had re-joined the Jewish Labour Movement and was critical of the Palestine Solidarity Campaign (PSC), Britain's largest pro-Palestine group, for using the chant "from the river to the sea" during pro-Palestine protests, saying it was "in denial" about the impact of such slogans on Jews who wish to support Palestine.
+He also criticised leaders of the PSC for supporting a one-state solution in Israel–Palestine and for its inadequate response to Hamas's attack on Israel on 7 October 2023, as well as criticising elements of the British left for dividing Jews into a binary distinction of Zionists or anti-Zionists, saying "very many who the left might see as 'Zionists' are critical of illegal settlements, the occupation, of the Israeli government and even of the conduct of the present war".

+In September 2025, he joined Mainstream, a new soft left pressure group within the Labour Party organised around Andy Burnham.

 Personal life

 In Lewisham in 1985, Lansman married Bethany Wagstaff.
-She died of breast cancer in January 1999, aged 39; the couple had three children.
+She died of breast cancer as assistant chief executive of Hertfordshire County Council in January 1999, aged 39; the couple had three children.
 Lansman has been a trustee of the charity, Breast Cancer Care, under whose auspices his wife had set up the Lavender Trust before she died, both to help younger women become aware of the disease and to support them.
 Lansman's son and brother run a network of property companies.

 Lansman is an atheist, although he still observes some Jewish holidays festivals.